-The number of B2B companies looking to understand better how they should market their products and services to SMB owners and decision-makers in large companies has seen an increase post-lockdown.
+The number of B2B companies looking to better understand how they should market their products and services to SMB owners and decision-makers in large companies has seen an increase post-lockdown.

 There are fundamental differences between the B2C and B2B markets, with the latter involving a more complex decision-making process.